-“Winter is one of the best times to visit us here at Keswick,” says Rachael.
+“A reason to like winter is because winter is one of the best times to visit us here at Keswick,” says Rachael.
 “With the crowds and congestion of the high season forgotten, the town slips into a more relaxed pace.
 Almost all local businesses and attractions remain open year-round so you’re not likely to miss out – just remember to check opening times.”

 NORTH YORK MOORS, YHA Whitby

 “Compared to the fast pace of summer, winter has a much calmer, sleepier feel and that’s one of the reasons to like winter,” says Alice.
 “There’s nothing better than wrapping up warm and wandering the quaint little shops in the older part of town.
 I enjoy the quietness of winter.
 The streets are deserted and still, and they can feel quite eerie at night, which is quite fitting for Whitby and our ties to Bram Stoker’s Dracula.”

 Another reason to like winter is the season enhancing the views.
 “During winter the sea mist spreads over Whitby most mornings, making the cobbled streets feel almost mystical.
 If snow settles, the view from the hostel is amazing, looking down over the town, the rooftops a blanket of white.”

 There’s fine walking to be had, too.
 Alice says: “One of my favourites would be from Whitby to Sandsend, either along the beach if the tide’s out, or along the clifftop.
 Another walk would be from Whitby to Robin Hood’s Bay, or even to YHA Boggle Hole where you can enjoy a lovely cuppa and some cake in front of the fire, before walking back to Robin Hood’s Bay and catching the bus back to Whitby.”

 Jonathan Al-Qazzaz, hostel manager